chapel-lang/chapel/doc/rst/technotes/gpu.rst

 The ``CHPL_GPU_MEM_STRATEGY`` environment variable can be used to choose between two different memory strategies.

 The current default strategy is ``unified_memory``.
-This strategy stores data that is allocated on a GPU sublocale (i.e. ``here.gpus[0]``).
+The strategy applies to all data allocated on a GPU sublocale (i.e. ``here.gpus[0]``).
 Under unified memory the underlying GPU implementation implicitly manages the migration of data to and from the GPU as necessary.

 The alternative is to set the environment variable explicitly to ``array_on_device``.
-This strategy stores array data directly on the device and store other data on the host.
+This strategy stores array data directly on the device and store other data on the host in a page-locked manner.
 There are multiple benefits to using this strategy including that it enables users to have more explicit control over memory management, may be required for Chapel to interoperate with various third-party communication libraries, and may be necessary to achieve good performance.
 As such it may become the default memory strategy we use in the future.
 Be aware though that because this strategy is relatively new addition it hasn't been as thoroughly tested as our unified memory based approach.

 Note that host data can be accessed from within a GPU eligible loop running on the device via a direct-memory transfer.